Group Publisher, Owlkids

 Associate Publisher, Owlkids

 Angela has worked in children’s publishing at Owlkids for over 14 years.
 She holds a Master of Fine Arts from York University and a Bachelor’s degree in Communications, Culture, and Society from Queen’s University.
-She loves to spend her days reading comics and tries to see at least 50 movies at the theatre each year.
+She likes to alternate her time between reading to her young son and prepping him for a future in the NBA.

 Publisher, Owlkids Books